 How do I register a satisfaction of a charge?

 The company would complete a form C6 for full satisfaction of a charge or C7 for partial satisfaction.
 A statement is made by a director and secretary of the company or by two directors regarding the satisfaction.
 Once this is received, a notice is issued to the chargee stating that unless an objection is received to the registration within 21 days, the satisfaction will be registered.
 Alternatively, the form C6 or C7 can be completed by the chargee.
 In such cases, no notification is necessary and the satisfaction is simply registered.

 Is there a penalty for falsely stating that the charge has been satisfied?

 If the satisfaction is submitted by the company and it is found that the persons signed the form knowing it to be false, then the officers in question are guilty of a category 2 offence.
 Also under section 416(6) Companies Act 2014, if the court considers that the making of the statement contributed to the company being unable to pay its debts, prevented or impeded the orderly winding up of the company or facilitated the defrauding of the creditors, may remove the limited liability as the court may specify for the debts and other liabilities of the company.

-Is the Slavenburg filing still applicable under the new Act?
+Is the Slavenburg filing still applicable under the 2014 Act?

 Copyright 2024 Public Office Address: Companies Registration Office, Bloom House, Gloucester Place Lower, Dublin 1.
 Phone: +(353 1) 8045200